-NASA KENTUCKY EPSCoR invites pre-proposal submissions that address

-NASA mission and technical needs and aerospace-related research for Kentucky.
+NASA KENTUCKY EPSCoR invites PRE-PROPOSAL SUBMISSIONS that address NASA mission and technical needs and aerospace-related research for Kentucky.

-\$900,000 funding for 3-year period of performance
+\$675,000 NASA funding for 3-year period of performance

-RFP process to select Kentucky's sole proposal for the national competition:
+Process to select Kentucky's sole proposal for the national competition:

-Period of Performance: Up to 3 years with estimated start date of September 2024.
+Period of Performance: Up to 3 years with estimated start date of September 2025.

-Anticipated Size of Awards: The Research team may budget for two sources of funds in their pre-proposal package for a total of \$900,000 over three years: (1) \$675,000 in Federal NASA funds with full indirect costs (F&A) plus (2) \$225,000 in state funds without F&A.
+Anticipated Size of Awards: The Research team may budget for two sources of funds in their pre-proposal package for a total of \$900,000 over three years: (1) \$675,000 in Federal NASA funds with full indirect costs (F&A) plus (2) \$225,000 in matching funds without F&A to be expended as cost-share.

 Pre-Proposal Selection: One pre-proposal will be selected.
-The selected research team will develop their pre-proposal for submission by NASA Kentucky as the state's single allowed entry in the national NASA EPSCOR competition.
-The pre-proposal selection process will be conducted according to the guidelines and timeline described below.
+The selected research team will then develop their pre-proposal for submission by the NASA Kentucky EPSCoR Director as the state's single allowed entry in the national NASA EPSCoR competition.
+The pre-proposal selection process will be conducted according to guidelines and timeline described below.

 Eligibility: Pre-proposals will be accepted from any institution of higher education in Kentucky.
 Eligibility is not limited to NASA Kentucky Space Grant Consortium Affiliate Institutions.
 US Citizenship not required.
-NASA EPSCoR funds shall be expended on institutions in eligible NASA EPSCoR jurisdictions.
+NASA EPSCOR funds shall be expended on institutions in eligible NASA EPSCOR jurisdictions.